manavparikh01/VaraDashBoard/README.md

 ## Start the backend

-In the VaraDashboard directory, open terminal and follow the below commands \
+In the VaraDashboard directory, open terminal and run the below commands \
 \
 cd backend \
 npm install \